 The centre is a joint initiative between Cliff College and The University of Manchester.

 The inaugural lecture for the BGC took place during Cliff Festival, on Monday the 27 May 2019.
 Rev’d Dr Susan Shooter delivered a lecture entitled ‘Yet in my Flesh Shall I See God: Researching Faith With Survivors of Abuse’.
-Please click here to see her book on the subject.
+Please find the book on Amazon here to see her book on the subject.
 This was followed by responses from Dr Holly Morse and Dr Kirsi Cobb, as well as a reception for all participants.
 You can watch the lecture below.

 Get updates on all the latest course information, or stay informed about our events.